 Let's look at an example:

 Example: As a juvenile, Carl was found to have committed murder in violation of California Penal Code 187 pc murder.
-As a result of this sustained juvenile petition in California, Carl was sentenced to the California Youth Authority.
+As a result of this sustained juvenile petition in California, Carl was sentenced to the California Division of Juvenile Justice.

 The role of the juvenile court in California is to rehabilitate offenders so they can lead law-abiding lives.
 Unfortunately, in the case of Carl, the role of the juvenile court in California did not work.
 Carl continued to get into trouble even after he became an adult.